mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 ---
 Nestled on Vancouver Island - between **Port Alberni** and the popular coastal destinations of **Ucluelet and Tofino**, 5040 Peak presents a challenging ascent that leads to spectacular views and an immersive experience in the wild beauty of Vancouver Island.

-For those from or familiar with Vancouver, 5040 Peak has an incline comparable to the famed **Grouse Grind**, minus the well-maintained stairs.
+The hike is 6.9km out-and-back with an elevation gain of 930m.
+For those from or familiar with Vancouver, its incline is comparable to the famed **Grouse Grind**, minus the well-maintained stairs.
 The rugged terrain is **a mix of tree roots, exposed rocks, with sections that require navigating ropes**, making it a true test of endurance and skill.

 <iframe class="alltrails" src="https://www.alltrails.com/widget/recording/afternoon-hike-at-5040-peak-via-cobalt-lake-trail-b20bb95?u=m&sh=7jx9kf" width="100%" height="400" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" title="AllTrails: Trail Guides and Maps for Hiking, Camping, and Running"></iframe>